SynteLang/SynteLang/README.md

 	functions.json
 	functions.go (optional)
 	an empty directory named 'recordings'
-	an empty file named 'displaylisting.json' ◊ (only empty on first use) a directory named 'wavs' containing wav files (optional)
+	a directory named 'wavs' containing wav files (optional)

 Open a terminal and type 'go run synte.go' to begin. ◊ Open another terminal and run info.go similarly.
 This will display useful information and feedback as you input and run code.